bendalab/plottools/doc/scalebars.md

 ```

 The first two arguments of the scalebar functions set the anchor point
-on which the scalebar is positioned in relative coordinates of the
+on which the scalebar is positioned.
+The scalebar position is given in
-axes (ranging from 0 to 1).
+relative coordinates of the axes (ranging from 0 to 1).

 For horizontal scalebars, `ha` (horizontal
 alignment) determines whether the anchor is on the 'left', 'center',
 or 'right' of the scalebar.
 The vertical alignment (`va`) determines
 whether the annotation is on top ('top') or below ('bottom') the